 Later, AP said “its Twitter account was hacked.
 While stock prices recovered shortly after that, this instance highlights how news on social media can be manipulated to impact high-frequency trading algorithms.”

 Fake news, misinformation, false accusations, bad reviews, character assassination, tarnishing brand image – everything comes under the umbrella of negative journalism.

 This is a big, fat corporatized world, where everything is possible (and justified) to raise the stature of our brand and miniaturize others’.

 The widespread use of negative journalism has, however, snowballed into a fire-emitting monster.
 If not curbed, this monster will destroy the fourth estate, which is appreciated for its credibility and neutrality.

 - [Opinion] Spotify vs. Apple Music: Where to Place Your Bet?

 - Is Apple Losing its Charm in the Absence of Steve Jobs?

 Do you think media houses and multinational corporations can control negative journalism?
-Share your feedback with us on Facebook, Twitter, and Telegram.
-Also, make sure to download our app to read other thought-provoking articles.
+Share your feedback with us in the comment below.